Withheld Blessings – A Look at Childlessness

 First, a pregnancy is considered a “surprise” in contrast to an “expectation.”
 Even a couple wanting to have a child eagerly anticipate the pregnancy test results.
 Despite knowing what they want, it still feels like a surprise when the test is positive.

 In contrast, the bearing of children comes to be “expected” in a marriage.
-The presumption when a husband and wife come together, in time, a pregnancy will result.
-So on the one hand a pregnancy is a surprise; on the other hand it is an expectation.
+The presumption when a husband and wife come together, in time, pregnancy will result.
+So on the one hand a pregnancy is a surprise; on the other hand, it is an expectation.

 Second, blessings are dispensed at God’s good pleasure which Christians generally accept.
 Some people, for example, enjoy God’s dispensing of the blessing of great wealth.
 Others find contentment and feel blessed thought early treasure is withheld from them.